C. Henry Smith Scholars

 - High academic performance, including GPA, performance in independent studies and academic substance of courses taken.

 - Recommendations from two faculty members (one from within the student's major and one from outside the student's major.)

 - Participation in and contribution to the community at large.

 C. Henry Smith winners enjoy a fair amount of perks.
 They may help with course planning, teaching and/or special tutoring.
-If the student helps with course preparation and has regular instructional contact with students, their pay may be at a rate higher than that for regular campus employment.
+If the students are working within their major, help with course preparation and have regular instructional contact with students, their pay may be at a rate higher than that for regular campus employment.
 Or they may receive credit for duties performed within the scope of an organized learning project instead of pay.

 C. Henry Smith Scholars also participate in regularly scheduled student-faculty seminars.

 On a more entertaining note, the students have gone to museums and attended plays and concerts as well, based in part on a survey of their interests taken early each fall.
 They've seen the Dayton Contemporary Dance Company and visited the Dayton Art Institute and the National Underground Railroad Freedom Center in Cincinnati.